 Marketing automation makes life easier, so don’t let jargon complicate things.
 Between split testing, progressive profiling, dynamic lists and automation rules, it can be difficult to stay on top of the vocabulary.

 To help we’ve collected some of the most popular definitions from our handy terminology guide (PDF) you can download the complete guide below.
 If you’re looking to dive into marketing automation, or just brush up on the details, there’s no better place to start.

-A/B testing, or split testing, is the process of comparing two variants in a marketing campaign and testing small differences to see how they influence customer behaviour.
-It can be used across a range of communications, such as email subject lines, or the text on a call to action button.
+A/B testing, or split testing, lets us compare small differences in a marketing campaign to see how they influence customer behaviour.
+We could test almost anything, from email subject lines to the text on a call to action button.

-Lead generation is the process of attracting potential prospects to your product or service through marketing channels, then converting by providing value in exchange for their data.
-The value can take the form of content, competitions, webinars, quizzes, events and so on.
+Lead generation involves attracting potential prospects to a product or service through marketing channels, then converting by providing value in exchange for their data.
+The value can take the form of content, competitions, webinars, quizzes, or events.